 With this approach, it becomes effective and inexpensive to improve existing solutions.
 With the precision of a surgeon, we are able to identify where improvements can be made, how they could be made, and we are able to test this with the audience in a design, that behaves exactly as it should before it is even built.

 This can help improve core user flows on digital solutions.
 How do we make people read more?
 How can we convert more users into signing up for newsletters?
 How can we improve the conversion rates in our webshop?
-All of this we can ideate, build and test in a matter of weeks.
+We can ideate, build and test all of this in a matter of weeks.
 Inexpensive but efficient and easy to adapt to existing structures in the company or with technical partners.

 The pretotype process was a featured case at the latest sales conference from Danish Industry.
 Here Heidi Heibroch Donner from VELUX and Granyon CEO Mikkel Noe Westh presented the method and the great results it has given VELUX see the talk here(in Danish)